exercism/pharo-smalltalk/docs/CONTRIBUTING.md

 * Now get your solution reviewed by pushing your branch to your fork and then creating a PR on exercism/pharo-Smalltalk.
 It is important to [enable maintainer edits](https://help.github.com/en/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork), so we can collaborate with you in your branch
   * follow your PR and answer any ensuing questions
-  * finally submit any adjustments and a maintainer will run the generator to create the Exercism assets (via configlet) and commit the final solution so it appears on the site
+  * finally submit any adjustments and a maintainer will merge your Pull request to appear final solution on the site.

 ---
 ## Additional information for maintainers